The peculiar Mozambique 100 Escudos banknote

 - Overprint: BANCO DE MOÇAMBIQUE

-- Portrait: Aires de Ornellas (Roman Catholic Archbishop of Goa)
+- Portrait: Aires de Ornellas (Minister of the Navy)

 - Object on reverse side: Sailing ship